Constipation and autoimmune: 4 tips to help toilet time

 • Anxiety

 For these reasons, addressing digestive imbalances is critical to restoring balance and helping you reach your health goals, whether that be reducing pain, improving your energy or losing weight.
-And it's for these reasons that digestive function is also a key part of the Autoimmune Nutrition Triad, a professional framework I use with my private clients and members inside The Integrative Autoimmune Network.
+And it's for these reasons that digestive function is also a key part of the Autoimmune Nutrition Triad, a professional framework I use with everything I do.
+It includes core ingredients for better energy metabolism, immune regulation and digestive functions.
+These three factors are inter-connected.

 Here’s why.